Last Updated: 5/22/23 | May 22nd, 2023

-Since you’ve already seen the writing (it’s all in the previous blog posts), I want to share some of the favorite things I’ve done in this amazing city (for when you visit — come stay at my hostel, HK Austin, when you do!).
+Today, I want to share some of my favorite things I’ve done in this amazing city.
 I hope they’ll help you fall in love with it just a little more quickly.

 Located in south-central Austin, the Barton Creek Greenbelt contains 12 miles of gorgeous trails where you can bike, run, or walk.
 There are even beautiful limestone bluffs for rock climbing and — when there’s enough water in the creek — several swimming holes to cool off in.
 If you are looking to get out and enjoy the nice weather, this is one of the best places to do it.
 It’s a favorite of everyone in the city and one of the best things about Austin!

-The Alamo Drafthouse is a local institution with multiple locations, where you can watch a movie, drink beer, and order food.
+The Alamo Drafthouse is an Austin institution.
+They have multiple locations, where you can watch a movie, drink beer, and order food.
 Besides showing mainstream movies, they also screen quirky movies and weird previews, host the local Rocky Horror event, and play many classic and cult films throughout the month.
 This place is more than just a theater, it’s a place for those who love and appreciate film.

 One the first Thursday of every month, the South Congress Hotel hosts a huge event with musicians and an all-night happy hour.
 It’s one of the biggest nights of the month for young professionals and a wonderful place to have fun, meet new people (Austinites are very friendly), and drink cheap.
 You don’t want to miss this if you’re in town.
 It’s one of my favorite monthly social activities.

 This bar on the east side of the city is one of the coolest in town, and when I’m in Austin, you’ll probably find me here (it’s also pretty close to my hostel).
 You’ll also find a robust whiskey selection, knowledgeable bartenders, a cool crowd, and a giant outdoor patio space.
-On the weekends, an upstairs mescal bar opens.
-Whistler’s also hosts one of the most famous food trucks in Austin, Thai Khun, which serves some of the city’s best Thai food (the khao man gai (chicken with rice) is spot on).
-This is a must-visit bar!
+On the weekends, an upstairs mezcal bar opens.
+Tell the bartender Sean I sent you.

 Austin’s music scene is world-renowned, and there’s always some live music going on or a big musician in town.
 You’ll find a lot of music on Sixth Street and in the downtown area.
 Most of the bars host musicians.
 Stubb’s is a world-famous music venue downtown and hosts a lot of big-name musicians in its outdoor venue.
 Try to see a show there if you can!